mysociety/alaveteli/conductor/workflow.md

 - [ ] Code follows project's code style guidelines (as defined in `code_styleguides/`)
 - [ ] RuboCop reports zero style offenses
 - [ ] Brakeman reports zero security vulnerabilities
+- [ ] All dependency and modern security scanners configured for the task report zero untriaged findings
 - [ ] All public functions/methods are documented (e.g., docstrings, JSDoc, GoDoc)
 - [ ] Type safety is enforced (e.g., type hints, TypeScript types, Go types)
 - [ ] No linting or static analysis errors (using the project's configured tools)
 - [ ] Works correctly on mobile (if applicable)
 - [ ] Documentation updated if needed
 - [ ] No security vulnerabilities introduced
+- [ ] No known quality, security, privacy, accessibility, data-integrity, availability, correctness, or operational risk remains unmitigated
+- [ ] Feedforward guides and feedback sensors were updated when the task exposed a missing rule, missing test, missing scanner, or repeated failure mode

 ## Development Commands